prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ## Future outlook

 - Accessing revision history through the interface
-- allow assigning permissions to repos (aka invite new writer)
+- Invite collaborators right from the interface, and see who has access to the documents.